 What is trigeminal trophic syndrome?

-Clinical features of trigeminal trophic syndrome
+What are the clinical features of trigeminal trophic syndrome?

-Trigeminal trophic syndrome most often arises in women and the elderly.
+The trigeminal trophic syndrome most often arises in women and the elderly.
 It results in sores affecting the skin supplied by the sensory component of the trigeminal nerve.

 Similar lesions may also occur in the corners of the eyes, scalp or inside the mouth.